Practical Magic: Plot

-Returning home, Sally discovers Jimmy's spirit has possessed Gillian's body.
-Gary follows her and arrives in time to see Jimmy's spirit emerge.
-Jimmy tries possessing Gary, but is turned aside by his silver badge.
+Upon returning home, Sally realizes Jimmy's spirit is using Gillian as a medium.
+Gary arrives and uses his silver badge to thwart Jimmy's spirit from possessing him.
 Sally tells Gary he is there because of her spell, the feelings they have for each other are not real, and the family curse will kill him if they pursue a relationship.
 Gary replies that curses only work if one believes in them, before returning to Tucson.

-Jimmy possesses Gillian again and tries killing Sally before Frances and Jet return.
-Realizing she must embrace magic to save her sister, Sally asks the aid of the townswomen and they form a coven to exorcise Jimmy's spirit.
-Their first attempt hurts Gillian and Sally makes them stop.
-In a moment of inspiration, Sally re-enacts her blood pact with Gillian.
-Jimmy’s spirit is expelled from Gillian and the family curse is finally broken.
-Jimmy is sealed into the grave.
+Jimmy uses Gillian again in an attempt to kill Sally before Frances and Jet return.
+Realizing she must embrace magic to save her sister, Sally asks the local townswomen to form a coven and exorcise Jimmy's spirit.
+They nullify the Owens curse, exorcising Jimmy's spirit and permanently exiling him.